 It wasn’t because I was buying filet mignon and caviar.
-It wasn’t because I was going to Starbucks everyday for a $5 coffee.
+It wasn’t because I was going to Starbucks every day for a $5 coffee.
 I did neither of these things.
 It also wasn’t because I was shopping exclusively at health food stores or other high-end places.
 I still did budget stores, checked sales, and cooked at home most of the time.
 And still the budget went way up.
-I’m telling you this because a lot of people start by saying to cut out those kind of things, and many of you on a budget are already not doing them.
+I’m telling you this because a lot of people start by saying to cut out those kinds of things, and many of you on a budget are already not doing them.
 That’s frustrating.

 But I know…I know, that it’s possible for the budget to get of control anyway.
 Here are the main things that did it for me: